by Elizabeth Smoots, MD

 If your child has moderate to severe lead poisoning (45-69 mcg/dL), medication will be needed.
 Medications may include oral or IV chelating agents that bind to lead and speed its removal from your child's body through urine.
 Blood levels above 70 mcg/dL are considered acute cases.
 Hospitalization and emergency medical treatment are necessary.

 To help reduce your child's chances of lead poisoning:

 Try not to vacuum hard surfaces.
 Instead, use wet wipes or lead-absorbing detergents to avoid spreading lead-filled dust.
 Vacuuming with cleaners that use HEPA air filtration may be safe and effective for floors and other hard surfaces.
 Eliminating lead hazards usually requires window replacement and careful surface repainting.
 Lead-containing dust tends to build up in carpets.
 Until further evidence about effective carpet cleaning becomes available, replacement of carpets is the only known way to reduce risks from floor coverings.
 When outside dirt is contaminated, it may need to be dug up and replaced with clean soil.

-Play in Safe Areas TOP
+Play in Safe Areas